jiejasonliu/ml-mnist/README.md

 ### Issues & Future Additions
   - Occasional prediction inconsistencies, likely due to bitmap preprocessing bugs
   - UI and formatting improvements to the Windows Form app
-  - Bitmap preprocessing can be improved for better accuracy
+  - Improve bitmap preprocessing for better model accuracy
-  - Add additional network layers for better accuracy
+  - Add additional network layers for better model accuracy
-  - Change to a nonlinear training method (kNN, SVM, or convolutional) to achieve 97%+ acc
+  - Change to a nonlinear training method (kNN, SVM, or convolutional) to achieve 97%+ accuracy

 ---